 This course provides a project-based approach to the study of basic probability, descriptive and inferential statistics, and decision making.
 Emphasis is placed on measures of central tendency and dispersion, correlation, regression, discrete and continuous probability distributions, quality control, population parameter estimation, and hypothesis testing.
 Upon completion, students should be able to describe important characteristics of a set of data and draw inferences about a population from sample data.
-This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
+This course has been approved for transfer under the CAA as a general education course requirement in Mathematics (Quantitative).
+This course has been approved for transfer under the ICAA as a general education course requirement in Mathematics (Quantitative).